Frequently Asked Questions

-Go to Player Stats, select the Midfielders in the sidebar menu then, once the table is displayed, use the dropdown filter at the top of the page to select “Last 4 Gameweeks”.
-Use the switch button to apply the results.
+Go to ‘Player Stats‘, select ‘Midfielders’ in the sidebar menu then, once the table is displayed, use the dropdown filter at the top of the page to select ‘Last Four Gameweeks’.
+Press the ‘Filter’ button to apply the results.
 The table will now slice the data to just include statistics gathered over the past four Gameweeks.
-Use the buttons at the top of the page to display the statistics you want – Distribution & Influence, Goal Threat etc. Use the table column headers to sort by the statistics on show.
+Use the tabs at the top of the page to display the statistics you want – Distribution, Involvement, Goal Threat, etc. Use the table column headers to sort by the statistics on show.

 How do I view statistics for players for a specific team?

-Clicking on a team name in any statistics table filters that table by that team.
-So, if you’re in the Midfielders Goal Threat table and click on a team name, the list will be reduced to just players in that team, allowing you to assess goal threat within their squad in that position.
-Using the All Players table, you can click on any team to view their entire squad.
+Clicking on a team name in any table, filters that table by that team.
+So, if you’re in the Midfielders ‘Goal Threat’ table and click on a team name, the list will be reduced to just players in that team, allowing you to assess goal threat within their squad in that position.

 How do I view statistics for a particular range of Gameweeks?